 The main purpose of the course is to develop performance skills in preparation for National Qualification Physical Education.
-Learners will develop the ability to safely perform a range of skills in straightforward contexts, develop and demonstrate knowledge of factors impacting on performance, build capacity to perform effectively, develop approaches to enhance performance, record and reflect on performance development.
-The course will include a written unit of work; this will help prepare learners for content within the National Course.
-During this unit learners will be expected to work as part of a team and individually to describe and explain sporting performance.
+Learners will develop the ability to display a range of skills in straightforward contexts, develop and demonstrate knowledge of factors impacting on performance, build capacity to perform effectively, develop approaches to enhance performance, and record and reflect on performance development.
+The course will include a written unit of work: this will help prepare learners for the National Course.
+During this unit, learners will be expected to work as part of a team and individually to describe and explain sporting performance.

-The Course encourages learners to develop a positive attitude towards a healthy lifestyle, and the contribution that physical activity makes to this.
+The course encourages learners to develop a positive attitude towards a healthy lifestyle, and appreciate the contribution that physical activity makes to this.
 This will include involvement in a variety of fitness tests to help learners set goals for their learning.
-Learners will focus on developing their communication, decision-making and problem solving skills with an emphasis on developing strategies for independent learning.
-Within the written element of the course, learners will develop the ability to interpret and extract information presented, as well as developing their ability to present information to their peers.
+Learners will focus on developing their communication, decision-making and problem-solving skills, with an emphasis on developing strategies for independent learning.
+Within the written element of the course, learners will develop the ability to interpret and extract information, as well as developing their ability to present information to their peers.

 The S3 National Pathways course aims to develop pupil confidence, practical ability and knowledge and understanding of concepts related to performance development.
-Building on previous experiences learners will engage in a variety of activities which allow them to demonstrate individual ability and improve activity specific skills.
-Learners will be provided with opportunities to gain insight into all aspects of sporting performance and develop the required analytical and evaluative skills required to help them progress onto National Physical Education.
+Building on previous experiences, learners will engage in a variety of activities which allow them to demonstrate individual ability and improve activity-specific skills.
+Learners will be provided with opportunities to gain insight into all aspects of sporting performance, and develop the required analytical and evaluative skills required to help them progress onto National Physical Education.

-Physical education lends itself to a range of careers in sports and fitness including Sports Science, PE teacher, Physiotherapist, Professional sportsperson, Sports coach/ consultant, Sports policy at local and national level, Diet and fitness instructor, Personal trainer.
-Learners will acquire and apply interpersonal, leadership and communication skills necessary for exploring careers directly related to sport and beyond.
+Physical Education lends itself to a range of careers in sports and fitness including sports science, PE teacher, physiotherapist, professional sportsperson, sports coach/ consultant, sports policy at local and national level, diet and fitness instructor, and personal trainer.
+Learners will acquire and apply the interpersonal, leadership and communication skills necessary for exploring careers directly related to sport and beyond.

-Through art and design, learners have rich opportunities to:
+Through Art and Design, learners have opportunities to:

-- Be creative and to experience inspiration and enjoyment. - Explore a wide range of two- and three- dimensional media. - Use appropriate technologies and engage in practical activities. - Create, express and communicate ideas. - Develop their knowledge and understanding of artists and designers.
+- be creative and to experience inspiration and enjoyment - explore a wide range of two- and three-dimensional media - use appropriate technologies and engage in practical activities - create, express and communicate ideas - develop their knowledge and understanding of artists and designers

-Art and Design students are creative individuals and many will go on to realise that this skill is valued in the creative industries and a global marketplace.
-Graduates become artists, designers, makers, engineers, architects, entrepreneurs, filmmakers, animators, broadcasters, curators, lecturers, teachers, photographers, editors, directors, etc
+Art and Design students are creative individuals and many will go on to realise that this skill is valued in the creative industries and global marketplace.
+Graduates become artists, designers, makers, engineers, architects, entrepreneurs, filmmakers, animators, broadcasters, curators, lecturers, teachers, photographers, editors and directors, among others.